CCExtractor/website/content/public/gsoc/2017/saurabh.md

 Currently, officially only US English is supported.
 For other languages and accents, a proper trained acoustic model could be supplied and experimented with.
 Text tokenisation within the program needs improvement.
-Feel free to raise any issue in the repository\'s issue tracker : <https://github.com/saurabhshri/ccaligner/issues>
+Feel free to raise any issue in the repository's issue tracker : <https://github.com/saurabhshri/ccaligner/issues>

 ##### Read More